JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Clocks

-Clock schedule and execute Julia functions or expressions as events at given times or under given conditions.
+Clocks schedule and execute *events*.
+They make given computations happen at a specified time (or under specified conditions).

 - `Clock`s have virtual time and precede as fast as possible when they simulate chains of events.
 For parallel simulations they can control [`ActiveClock`](@ref)s on parallel threads.
 - `RTClock`s schedule and execute events on a real (system) time line.